clintmann/onbox_assistant/README.md

 # Onbox Assistant

-##Introduction
+## Introduction

 Have you ever found yourself configuring a device via TELNET or SSH, when you get distracted, lose focus and enter a command that causes you to lose connectivity?
-If so, you've probably wished there was some way to go back in time.
-A way to undo your mistake.
+If so, you've probably wished there was some way to go back in time - a way to undo your mistake.

 The following script leverages the capabilities of Cisco IOS XE and the Guest Shell container to run a Python script on the device to accomplish just that.
 Think of it as our very OnBox Assistant and virtual time traveler.

 For this demonstration I am using the Catalyst 9300 switch (C9300-24U) running IOS-XE Software Version 16.06.01.

-##How does it work?
+## How does it work?

 We are going to check for network connectivity by pinging the default gateway of the switches management interface.